MMB-UMCU/shell-genomics/groups2.md

 ---

-I can, with confidence, explain to my neighbor what the
+I can, with confidence, explain to my neighbor what the following command does.
 ~~~
-grep -B1 -A2 NNNNNNN SRR098026.fastq'
+grep -B1 -A2 NNNNNNN SRR098026.fastq
 ~~~
 {: .bash}
-command does.

 Click on the answer that applies to you.